nekodjin/HasKalc/README.md

 provided by running `./compile` from the project's root directory.

-After compilation, either with the provided script or with the provided command, the executable should be located at `target/apcsp-performance` (`target\apcsp-performance.exe` for Windows users).
+After compilation, either with the provided script or with the provided command, the executable should be located at `target/apcsp-performance`.